Hady1234/RPA-projects/README.md

    - This bot fetches weather information from the Random Weather Generator website.
    - It provides users with personalized clothing recommendations based on the retrieved weather conditions.

+6. **Excel Repair**
+   - Extracts and processes data with Zero loss.
+   - Allows users to select output location.
+   - Fast, efficient, and easy to use.
+   - User provides a corrupted Excel file.
+   - The bot repairs and manipulates the data.
+   - The cleaned file is saved in the selected destination.
 ### Certificates
 The **Certificates** folder includes the following achievements:
 1. **UiPath Business Analyst Automation Certificate**